golangci/golangci-lint/docs/content/docs/linters/_index.md

 golangci-lint help linters
 ```

-To see a list of linters enabled by your configuration use:
+To see a list of linters enabled by your configuration, use:

 ```bash
 golangci-lint linters